Operations management for services: Service process matrices

 Many different service process matrices have been proposed for explaining the relationship between service products that are selected and corresponding processes.
 One of these is shown below.

 The Service Delivery System Matrix by Collier and Meyer (1998) illustrates the various types of routings used for service process depending on the amount of customization and customer involvement in the process.
 With high levels of customization and customer involvement, there are many pathways and jumbled flows for service.
 As a result, the service delivery of Customer-Routed services is less efficient than Co-routed or Provider-Routed processes that have less customization and less customer involvement.
 Process that should be used for each combination of customization and customer involvement are shown on the diagonal of this matrix.

 Self-service

-Self-service is in wide use.
-For example, in the 1960s gas station attendants came out and pumped your gas, cleaned your windshield and even checked your oil.
-Fast food is famous for self-service, since customers have been trained to order their own food, pay immediately, find a table, and clean up the trash.
-ATM's have replaced many traditional tellers and online banking provides even more self-service.
+Self-service is widely used.
+For example, in the 1960s, gas station attendants would come out to pump your gas, clean your windshield, and even check your oil.
+Fast food is famous for self-service, as customers have been trained to order their own food, pay immediately, find a table, and clean up their trash.
+ATMs have replaced many traditional tellers, and online banking provides even more self-service.

 When self-service is accepted by the customer, it can reduce costs and even provide better service in the customer's eyes—faster service with less hassle.
 Self-service falls in the provider-routed or co-routed part of the Service delivery matrix.
 Services that were previously customer-routed have been moved down the diagonal to be more efficient and accepted by customers.